gem/oq-engine/doc/adv-manual/general.rst

-range will vary linearly between 0 and 100), keep ruptures up to 200 km for magnitudes between 6 and 7 (with `maximum_distance` increasing linearly from 100 to 200 km from magnitude 6 to magnitude 7), keep ruptures up to 300 km for magnitudes over 7.
+range will vary linearly between 0 and 100), keep ruptures up to 200 km for magnitudes between 6 and 7 (with `maximum_distance` increasing linearly from 100 to 200 km from magnitude 6 to magnitude 7), keep ruptures up to 300 km for magnitudes between 7 and 8 (with `maximum_distance` increasing linearly from 200 to 300 km from magnitude 7 to magnitude 8) and discard ruptures for magnitudes over 8.

 You can have both trt-dependent and mag-dependent maximum distance::